 I had heard that many Leica users preferred off brands but I couldn’t see why, and still can’t.
 At around £150 at the Leica online store, the Leica case, or ‘Camera Protector’ as it’s called for the M/M-P, is also very competitively priced.

-With precise stitching, and a soft velvety lining, the Leica case is superbly made.
-It’s quite rigid and it fits the Leica M-P quite tightly, and without the need for a metal screw and plate in the base it’s light in weight.
+With precise stitching and a soft velvety lining, the Leica M/M-P ‘Protector’ half-case is superbly made.
+It’s quite rigid and it fits the Leica M-P quite tightly, and without the need for a metal screw and plate in the base it’s quite light in weight.
 It’s held in place with two leather snap-down collars which fit over the strap lugs.
 They’re slightly recessed so the button-snaps sit quite flush around the lugs.

 This means the case is quick and easy to remove, which you’ll need to do when replacing the battery or you need to retrieve the memory card, as the camera’s base plate must be left in place.
 That also means you can’t attach the camera with its case to a tripod, but this isn’t an issue for me, as I use the hugely versatile Arca-Swiss L-Bracket anyway.
 I wouldn’t want to attach the camera via a 1/4 screw in the base of the half case to a tripod – that idea was discarded in the late 70s.

-At the rear, the case fits closely around the buttons, screen and the control pad, and I’m pleased to say there isn’t a high ‘lip’ at the front under the lens.
+At the rear, the case fits closely around the buttons, screen, and control pad, and I’m pleased to say there isn’t a high ‘lip’ at the front under the lens.
 Indeed, at 11-12mm, it seems no higher than those cases where you can remove the baseplate.

 The leather looks and feels sublime; it’s not oily at all, and the surface provides a very secure grip.
-One further benefit is a well positioned grip at the front.
-Although narrow it’s firm and the surface offers enough of a purchase for the finger tips to grip hold of.
+One further benefit is a well-positioned grip at the front.
+Although narrow it’s firm and the surface offers enough purchase for the fingertips to grip hold of.
 While that sounds insubstantial, it’s actually very much appreciated.